AriaSalvatrice/Aria-CMOS-Synth/README.md

 For now, this stuff is only provided publicly to solicit feedback.
 Depending on the quality of the completed synth and community interest, maybe I'll turn it into a proper open hardware project fit for human consumption one day.
 But for now, nobody should reproduce those builds, nor even attempt to learn something from them.
 I literally didn't know how to make a LED emit light rather than smoke at the start of 2022.
 I have no clue what I'm doing.

+There's only docs for now.
+3D print stuff, schematics, wiring diagrams, and PCB designs later.

 If you want to learn more about CMOS synths, your best introduction is [Elliot Williams' Logic Noise series](https://hackaday.com/series_of_posts/logic-noise/), then to dig deeper, the [Lunetta forums on electro-music.com](https://electro-music.com/forum/forum-160.html).

 I document my build [in a thread on the Look Mum No Computer forum](https://lookmumnocomputer.discourse.group/t/starting-a-little-cmos-synth-build/5375/), post the infrequent video [on my Youtube](https://www.youtube.com/c/AriaSalvatrice), and post [excessively detailed updates in between the gay shitposts on my personal Tweeter that nobody should follow](https://twitter.com/AriaSalvatrice).